Strange Sounds, Old and New

 For a country that has 4000 years of history, Vietnam reasonably has a very rich oral tradition.

-Folk singing Quan Ho on boat
+Folk singing Quan Ho on a boat

 Singer My Linh - Photo: @laphamhanoi